MPL 20x10x2 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these magnets can hinder the diagnostic process in case of swallowing.
+- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 Although magnets have shown to retain their effectiveness up to 80°C or 175°F, this temperature may vary depending on the type of material, shape, and intended use of the magnet.